runpengl/superteamawesome/chrome-extension/README.md

 ### Load

 Finally, to load the extension into Chrome, go to the [Extensions tab](chrome://extensions/), click "Load unpacked extension...", and select the directory `chrome-extension/dist`.

+To find the extensions tab click on the three dots on the top right > More tools > Extensions